The teaching language for the Programme will be English at all of the partner universities. English proficiency is a pre-requisite.

 For an easier and consistent understanding of language requirements, use of the Common European Framework of Reference for Languages (CEFR): http://europass.cedefop.europa.eu/en/resources/european-language-levels-cefr will be highly recommended, so the minimum requirement for non-native English speakers is “B2”.

-Applicants whose native language is not English is required to pass a recognized international English test such as TOEFL (score 90 IBT), Cambridge Advanced English Test (score B or higher), IELTS (score 6.5 or higher), TOEIC (800) or other English equivalent test.
+Applicants whose native language is not English is required to pass a recognized international English test such as TOEFL (score 90 IBT), B2 First (formerly Cambridge English First), IELTS (score 6.5 or higher), TOEIC (800) or other English equivalent test.

 An applicant who carried out his study in English is eligible, passing a recognized test provides him more chance to be accepted (official confirmation letter is needed).
 The English test result must be sent before the deadline of application.